Allobates humilis

 Allobates humilis (common name: Bocono rocket frog) is a species of frog in the family Aromobatidae.
-It is endemic to western Venezuela where it is known from the Trujillo and Táchira states.
+It is endemic to western Venezuela where it is known from the Trujillo and Barinas states.

+Habitat

-Its natural habitats are seasonal montane forest and cloud forest.
+Its natural habitats are seasonal montane forest and cloud forest in the Venezuelan Andes, where it has been observed between 1100 and 1470 meters above sea level.
 This locally common frog is associated with temporary ponds.

+This frog has been observed in one protected park: Parque Nacional Guaramacal.

+Threats

-It is threatened by habitat loss; the lagoon at the type locality (near Boconó) has already disappeared.
+The IUCN classifies this frog as endangered.
+It is threatened by habitat loss in favor of human habitation and infrastructure; the lagoon at the type locality (near Boconó) has already disappeared.